Magicred-1/Magicred-1/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm ***Djason Gadiou***, a passionate Software Engineer based in Paris.
-I'm currently working as a Software Engineer Apprentice at RingCentral.
+I'm currently working as a Freelance WEB3 / Full Stack Developer.
 I love exploring new technologies and expanding my knowledge in the field of IT.
 If you have any questions or need assistance, feel free to reach out to me.